uilianries/imgui/About-the-IMGUI-paradigm.md

 @ocornut's attempt for a definition (WIP, 2021)

 - IMGUI refers to the api: literally the interface between the application and the UI system.
-- The api tries to minimize the application having to retain data from the UI system.
+- The api tries to minimize the application having to retain data related to the UI system.
-- The api tries to minimize the UI system having to retain data from the application.
+- The api tries to minimize the UI system having to retain data related to the application.

 This is in comparison with typical RMGUI ("retained-mode UI") which:

-- Often have the application retain artifacts from the UI system (e.g. create objects, maintain references).
+- Often have the application retain more artifacts from the UI system (e.g. create objects, maintain references).
-- Often have the UI system retain appplication data in UI widgets, requiring more synchronization mechanisms.
+- Often have the UI system retain application data in UI widgets, requiring more synchronization mechanisms.

 What it doesn't stands for: